techtile-by-dramco/NI-B210-Sync/experiments/readme.md

 - can arise between RX A and RX B when both receivers operate at different gain levels. ⚠️⚠️⚠️
 - as long as the gain is the same for both, there is almost no phase difference. ✅✅✅

+❓Questions❓
+- Do we consistently obtain the same phase differences between channel A and channel B as a function of RX Gain A and RX Gain B.
+- If yes, we can make a lookup table/model?

 <!-- **************************************************************************************************************************** -->
 ## 05